Bachelor of Arts in Mathematics

 With a degree in Mathematics, you’ll learn to accurately explain information presented in mathematical form and make appropriate inferences based on that information.
 You will use the quantitative analysis of data as the basis for deep and thoughtful judgments, drawing insightful, carefully qualified conclusions from this work.

+Want to be a math teacher?
 If you are considering a career in math education, Rosemont will get you ready for teacher certification for grades 7-12.
 In addition to your required classes for your degree, you will take a specific set of Education courses that are designed to prepare to take the teacher certification exam.
 If you choose this path, advisors from each discipline will work together to support you and ensure you’re meeting all the criteria to become a certified math teacher.
+View course requirements.

 Why Study Mathematics at Rosemont?